 If an agent from the US Sales team picks the call within 45 secs, the service level of the queue increases.
 If not, it decreases.

-Those calls that aren’t answered with the threshold service level(SL breached calls) will indicate that the call queue/team is not quick enough and hence inefficient.
+Those calls that aren’t answered within the expected threshold time to answer(SL breached calls) will indicate that the call queue/team is not quick enough and hence inefficient.

 This increase or decrease in individual call queues contribute to the overall Global service level.